JelleZijlstra/taxonomy/docs/name.md

 The _type_specimen_ field normally contains the catalog number of a type specimen.
 If there are multiple type specimens with different numbers, or if parts of a single specimen are cataloged under different numbers, these are separated with commas (for example, "USNM 120, MCZ 4759" for two syntypes of _Neotamias dorsalis_).

-Each entry in the list is a single specimen, possibly followed by some parenthesized alternative numbers and comments.
+Each entry in the list is a single cataloged specimen, possibly followed by some parenthesized alternative numbers and comments.

 Formats for museum catalog numbers vary widely from one collection to another, and even numbers from the same collection are often presented differently in different sources.
-A standardized format should be defined for each collection, ideally mirroring what the collection itself uses.
-The format should follow these guidelines:
+Most frequently, numbers are presented in a format like "ABCD 12345", where "ABCD" is an institution code and "12345" is a catalog number.
+However, this is problematic in cases where an institution maintains multiple catalogs (e.g., for different groups of organisms), since it is sometimes ambiguous which catalog is being referred to.

+To remove this ambiguity, the preferred format for specimen numbers is as a triplet containing the _institution code_ (e.g., "USNM"), the _collection code_ (e.g., "Mamm" for mammals) and the _catalog number_ (e.g., "12345"), separated by colons, e.g.
+"USNM:Mamm:12345".
+This format is sometimes known as a "Darwin Core triplet".
+(Note that the database elsewhere uses the word "collection" where "institution" would have been more consistent.
+We may change this in the future.)
+If an institution has only a single catalog number, the preferred format is simply "USNM 12345".

+If an institution consistently uses a different style in its own collection database, that style should be followed.
+For example, the RMNH uses "RMNH.MAM.12345".
+Often catalog numbers from an institution are cited inconsistently in the literature, and the institution does not publish a collection database or catalog that indicates a preferred format.
+In such cases, use type specimen numbers as provided in the literature, but avoid clear inconsistencies and follow the following guidelines:

 - All specimen numbers should start with the label of the collection, followed by a space or punctuation.
 This ensures that if there are multiple type specimens or if the type specimen is cited by itself, it is clear which collection it belongs to.
+- Avoid periods and excessive or unusual punctuation in specimen numbers.
+- If the ordering of the elements in a number is inconsistent, prefer to go from least to most specific.
 - All specimen numbers must be globally unique.
-Collections that include multiple departments (e.g., for mammals and for other classes) often use overlapping number sequences for each department, so e.g. "FMNH 1234" could mean a mammal as well as a bird or reptile specimen.
-To prevent this ambiguity, include a department code.
-This makes the type specimen number into a triple (institution, department, number).
-- If the insitution does not provide a standard format for including the department code, prefer the form "institution:department:number".
-Preferred texts for the department code are "Mamm" (mammals), "Bird" (birds), "Herp" (reptiles plus amphibians), "Rept" (reptiles), "Amph" (amphibians), "Fish" (fish), "Pal" (general paleontology), "VP" (vertebrate paleontology).
-Thus, the type specimen might be represented as "FMNH:Mamm:1234".
+As a consequence, every institution should have a unique code, and collection codes should be added where necessary.

+If the institution does not provide standard collection codes, prefer using one of the
+following:

+- "Mamm" (mammals)
+- "Bird" (birds)
+- "Herp" (reptiles plus amphibians)
+- "Rept" (reptiles only)
+- "Amph" (amphibians)
+- "Fish" (fishes)
+- "Pal" (general paleontology)
+- "VP" (vertebrate paleontology)

+#### Additional catalog numbers

 Parenthesized phrases after them main catalog number may include: